-Psychiatry is a medical specialty that focuses on brain dysfunction or functional differences, behavioral or mental patterns that present abnormalities or normative differences in personal functioning.
+Psychiatry is a medical specialty focused on the human brain.
+Psychiatrists diagnose and treat patients exhibiting either brain dysfunction or brain functional differences, i.e., human behavioral or mental patterns that are abnormal, or simply different from norms.
 Under this category, we look at how psychiatrists and their patients are portrayed in film.

 the inside world really holds you, really contains you, can cause you pain that you don’t show outside and that is why no one ever talks about it.
 He has two selves and she only has one.

 His [Cassavetes’] opinion was that society made women quite crazy—and not just the men.
 It was their mothers making them crazy half of the time.
 He said men got all the blame but their mothers told them which way to act and to pretend things that they didn’t feel and say things they didn’t mean, to inflate a man’s ego . . . —Gena Rowlands quoted in Campbell, 2001

 It would be interesting to know if John Cassavetes read Flannery O’Connor’s short stories.
 His film, A Woman under the Influence (1975), would be right up her alley.
 For those not familiar with the famous American writer, she wrote quirky short stories about simple country folk.
 Perhaps the most famous is “A Good Man is Hard to Find” (O’Connor, 1983), a short story that is the subject of numerous essays and articles that are longer than the story itself (e.g., Curtin, 2015; Fassler, 2013).
 A hallmark of Flannery O’Connor’s stories is redemption.
 Readers initially perceive certain characters to be crazy or bad until an unexpected moment of divine intervention Continue reading A Woman under the Influence: A Flannery O’Connor Redemption Story?→